ben-heil/ben-heil.github.io/_posts/2020-08-10-repo_design.md

 To make sense of the design decisions, a little background information is necessary.
 [My current project](https://github.com/greenelab/saged) is to benchmark a number of classical ML and deep learning models to determine whether semi-supervised learning and dimensionality reduction are helpful for improving model performance on gene expression data.
-Because I've worked on ML projects before, I knew that the three main pieces I'd need to worry about were datasets, models, and analysis logic.
+Because I've worked on ML projects before, I knew going in that the three main pieces I'd need to worry about are datasets, models, and analysis logic.
-I'll continually add more models and datasets as the project continues, so many of the design decisions I've made ensure that the benchmark is as modular as possible.
+Since I'll be continually addding more models and datasets as the project continues, many of the design decisions I've made ensure that the benchmark is as modular as possible.

 ### Initial Plan
-In the beginning I planned for the project to have three main files containing benchmarking logic, model implementation, and datasets objects.
+In the beginning I planned for the project to have three main files containing benchmarking logic, model implementation, and dataset objects.
 I had already had a planning meeting with other project stakeholders, so I had a good idea of [what functionality would be required](https://github.com/greenelab/saged/issues/3#issue-646243304).

 ### Defining Datasets